TanStack/query/docs/src/pages/guides/migrating-to-react-query-4.md

 The [old `cancel` method](../guides/query-cancellation#old-cancel-function) that allowed you to define a `cancel` function on promises, which was then used by the library to support query cancellation, has been removed.
 We recommend to use the [newer API](../guides/query-cancellation) (introduced with v3.30.0) for query cancellation that uses the [`AbortController` API](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) internally and provides you with an [`AbortSignal` instance](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) for your query function to support query cancellation.

-### Queries and mutations, per default, need internet connection to run
+### Queries and mutations, per default, need network connection to run

 Please read the [New Features announcement](#proper-offline-support) about online / offline support, and also the dedicated page about [Network mode](../guides/network-mode)

 Even though React Query is an Async State Manager that can be used for anything that produces a Promise, it is most often used for data fetching in combination with data fetching libraries.
-That is why, per default, queries and mutations will be `paused` if there is no internet connection.
+That is why, per default, queries and mutations will be `paused` if there is no network connection.
 If you want to opt-in to the previous behavior, you can globally set `networkMode: offlineFirst` for both queries and mutations:

 ```js
 new QueryClient({